All Episodes

 I know, right?

-I know it's pretty crazy, but at least our governor decided to open the state app starting on the 27th.
+It's pretty crazy, but at least our governor decided to open the state up starting on the 27th.

 And just a little example of how we can do it in a smart way.

-I go to nail salon, and my nail salon actually sent me an email today stating they're opening on the first of May, and that all they're deep cleaning the entire place.
+I go to a nail salon, and my nail salon actually sent me an email today saying they're opening on the 1st of May, and that they're deep cleaning the entire place.

 They're doing their spacing so that we have social distancing.

-They're like taking a certain amount of customers.
+They're only taking a certain amount of customers.

-They're all gonna be wearing P PPE masks.
+They're all going to be wearing PPE masks.

-Um, they asked their customers to wear masks, and that's that's all they're asking of us is to wear masks, and they're gonna do the rest pretty much.
+And that's all they're asking of us is to wear masks, and they're going to do the rest pretty much.

-So there are ways of of getting a happy medium between taking things seriously and you know, doing things smartly so that we can get our economy going again.
+So there are ways of getting a happy medium between taking things seriously and doing things smartly so that we can get our economy going again.

 Listen, I just want the best for all of you.

-You know, I don't I've never been to a nail salon for myself, but I I used to take my daughter.
+You know, I've never been to a nail salon for myself, but I used to take my daughter.

 I mean, she hated when I took her.

-And Linda hates when I tell this story because I re I never knew the process of going to a nail salon.
+And Linda hates when I tell this story because I never knew the process of going to a nail salon.

-I mean, you you do the whole thing, right?
+I mean, you do the whole thing, right?

-You stick your your your feet in the in the pool that they have, right?
+You stick your feet in the pool that they have, right?

-I usually I do a pedicure and a manicure.
+Yeah, usually I do a Pedicure and a manicure.

 Right.